wellcomecollection/wellcomecollection.org/devappy/README.md

 This project is in WIP.

-This project is inteded to allow developers to run multiple next.js apps lcaolly over HTTPS.
+This project is intended to allow developers to run multiple Next.js apps locally over HTTPS.

 ## Setup